ChrisKirby14/InputSystemRebinding/README.md

 # Input System Rebinding
-Rebinding for Unity Input System C# generated code
+Rebinding for Unity Input System using C# generated code

 Input Manager needs to be added to an empty gameobject also add Rest All Bindings to it and select the input action asset you want to use.